eigerco/solana-spec/implementation-details.md

 }
 ```

+Node when receiving a new `CrdsValue`:
-When the node receives a new `CrdsValue` it stores it in the `crds` table by creating a new `VersionedCrdsValue` or updating the existing one (in case updated data was received) and keeps its `crds` table index.
-Then the value is hashed, and the hash and the `crds` index are stored in a separate structure called `CrdsShards`.
-This structure holds a vector `shards` and `shard_bits` which is a fixed value set to 12 currently.
+*  stores it in the `crds` table by creating a new `VersionedCrdsValue` or updating the existing one (in case updated data was received)
+* keeps the `crds` table index which is created during insertion/update - it points to the `CrdsValue` entry in the table
+* hashes the `CrdsValue`
+* stores the `crds` index and the hash in a separate structure called `CrdsShards`.

+The `CrdsShards` structure contains a vector `shards` and `shard_bits` which is a fixed value set to 12 currently.
 The `shard_bits` tells how many first bits of the `CrdsValue` hash should be used to partition the hashes in the `shards` vector.
 The `shards` vector can have up to 4096 elements.
 Each `shards` element is an index map of a `CrdsValue` index in the `crds` table and its hash.

 ```rust
 struct CrdsShards {